Biofuel: Environmental impacts

 Deforestation in Indonesia, to make way for an oil palm plantation.

 Estimates about the climate impact from biofuels vary widely based on the methodology and exact situation examined.

 In general, biofuels emit fewer greenhouse gas emissions when burned in an engine and are generally considered carbon-neutral fuels as the carbon they emit has been captured from the atmosphere by the crops used in biofuel production.
 They can have greenhouse gas emissions ranging from as low as -127.1 gCO_{2}eq per MJ when carbon capture is incorporated into their production to those exceeding 95 gCO_{2}eq per MJ when land-use change is significant.
 Several factors are responsible for the variation in emission numbers of biofuel, such as feedstock and its origin, fuel production technique, system boundary definitions, and energy sources.
 However, many government policies, such as those by the European Union and the UK, require that biofuels have at least 65% greenhouse gas emissions savings (or 70% if it is renewable fuels of non-biological origins) relative to fossil fuels.

-The growing demand for biofuels has raised concerns about land use and food security.
-Many biofuel crops are grown on land that could otherwise be used for food production.
-This shift in land use can lead to several problems: